 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=118821590194430&amp;ev=PageView&amp;noscript=1">

-Despite the Dirty Shirley’s fated attempt to go down in the annals of “drink of the summer” history, history went and chose another path: no drink of the summer!
-At least that’s the consensus from Chris Crowley’s recent Grub Street article which makes the case that we’ve fallen for these trend traps before.
-Even Bon Appétit agrees
+Despite the Dirty Shirley’s fated attempt last year to go down in the annals of “drink of the summer” history, history went and chose another path: no drink of the summer!
+At least that was the consensus from Chris Crowley’s 2022 Grub Street article which makes the case that we’ve fallen for these trend traps before.
+Even Bon Appétit agreed.

 Cape Cod

+Yes, younger folks are ordering these in droves.
 This famous mix of vodka and cranberry juice spawned from an advertising campaign in the 1940s.
 Originally known as a “Red Devil,” this brainchild from Ocean Spray would undergo a name change in the 60s in reference to its cranberry bog Northeast origins.
-It’s still ordered religiously today.

-This classic has endured decades of prominence, peaking in popularity over the last few years, but this year, it's taking on a new form.
-A movement to rename the Moscow Mule has risen across the U.S., as bars show their solidarity and support for Ukrainian independence after Russia’s evasion of the country in February.
+This classic has endured decades of prominence, peaking in popularity over the last few years, but after 500+ days since Russia’s invasion of Ukraine, it's taking on a new form.
+A movement rose last year to rename the Mule to show solidarity and support for Ukrainian independence.
 It’s political, but it's justified.

 Cosmopolitan